c4a8/c4a8-ccu-rf-azure-lighthouse-onboarding/README.md

 ### Required Information
 - GK's Tenant ID (provided by your GK contact)
 - GK's Contributor Group Object ID (provided by your GK contact)
+- An existing resource group where the managed identity will be deployed

 ### Deployment Process
 1. Click the "Deploy to Azure" button above